sentialabs/scarlet/README.md

 ---

 __Configuring Apache__
-The Bloomreach documentation has a good step by step procedure description on what to do:
+The Bloomreach documentation has a good step by step description on what to do:

 https://documentation.bloomreach.com/14/library/deployment/configuring/configure-apache-httpd-as-reverse-proxy-for-hippo.html